orassayag/react-learning-v2/README.md

 ### Prerequisites

-You'll need to install VSCode, Node, and clone the application, run npm i.
+You'll need to install VSCode, Node, and clone the application, and in the terminal run: npm i.

 ## Built With

-* [Node.JS](https://nodejs.org/en/) - The web framework used - Server side.
+* [Node.js](https://nodejs.org/en/) - The web framework used - Server side.

 ## Contributing